MuxZeroNet/zerolib/docs/reference/protocol.packets.rst

     :var crypto_set: the set of supported cryptographic algorithms.
     :vartype crypto_set: set of str
+    :var peer_id: the peer ID as a **binary string**. *(not available in Tor mode)*
+    :vartype peer_id: bytes or None
     :var int port: the port number the sender is actively listening on.
+    :var bool open: whether the sender believes his port is open.
-    :var onion: the Tor Onion Address of the peer. *(only used in Tor mode)*
+    :var onion: the Tor Onion Service destination of the peer. *(only used in Tor mode)*
+    :vartype onion: AddrPort or None
+    :var onion_address: the Tor Onion Service address of the peer, excluding the port. *(only used in Tor mode)*
-    :vartype onion: OnionAddress or None
+    :vartype onion_address: OnionAddress or None
     :var str protocol: a unicode string representing the protocol version.
-    :var bool open: whether the sender believes his port is open.
-    :var peer_id: the peer ID as a **binary string**. *(not available in Tor mode)*
-    :vartype peer_id: bytes or None
     :var str version: the version string of the sender's software.
     :var int rev: the rev number of the sender's software.